 To access the modules, learners will need an account.
 If you already have a WeConnect account, then you can use that same username and password to connect to On-Demand Learning.
 If you do not yet have a WeConnect account, please complete the form here.
 Once you complete the form, someone from the Community Systems Statewide Supports (CS3) team will reach out to you with next steps.
 Happy learning!

-On-Demand Learning Course:
+On-Demand Learning Courses:

-Early Childhood Collaboration Data
+- Early Childhood Collaboration Data Course

 Data is crucial to the work of early childhood collaborations; many want to learn more about how to become more data-informed.
 These modules delve into how to focus your purpose, collect data, make meaning from the data, communicate findings to drive action, and build a data culture.
 This course is comprised of six modules focused on data and the crucial role that it plays in community systems development.